aaronrancsik/prismedia/README.md

 - Support of all videos arguments (description, tags, category, licence, ...)
   - [x] description
   - [x] tags (no more than 30 characters per tag as Peertube does not support it)
+  - [x] Option to force tags to be compatible with Mastodon publication
   - [x] categories
   - [x] license: cca or not (Youtube only as Peertube uses Attribution by design)
   - [x] privacy (between public, unlisted or private)